raiment-studios/monorepo/source/projects/sea/apps/sea-jsx/README.md

 }
 ```

+In this particular case, the package version for `lodash` is pinned to `4` and a deployment target on GitHub Pages is specified so the resulting build can easily be shared publicly.

 ### Configuration options

 -   `modules` - a set of key-value pairs specifying the npm version to use when importing that particular package.
 Imports not listed in the module configuration will attempt to use the latest available version.

+-   `publish` - a configuration describing how to publish the built code.
+This is intended to support simple destinations for quick public sharing of code.
+    -   `type` - currently only `@raiment/github-pages` is supported as a publish type.
+This will upload the built file to a [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) respository.
+This is a minimal effort static HTML hosting target.
+    -   `[@raiment/github-pages]` `org` - the name of the GitHub org to publish to
+    -   `[@raiment/github-pages]` `path` - the path within the respository to upload the file to.
+Existing files are that path will be overwritten without confirmation.

 ## Design